 As soon as my eyes came over the coaming I saw the reason for Ze’s joy.
 There were fish everywhere — lined up on the deck, pushed against the icebox frame and coaming, packing the laundry basket and sambura.
 I gasped when I saw them.
 I could not believe my eyes.

 A quick scan around showed the usual suspects: snapper, mackerel, and bass.
 But there were also some surprises.
-Lying at the foot of the tabernacle frame were two large fish that couldn’t have been more different.
+Lying at the foot of the tabernacle frame were two large fish that could not have been more different.
 The first was a grouper, even bigger than the one I saw Mamede land when I lost my fish.
-Everything about the fish was exaggerated: huge mouth, brooding lips, crenelated fins that looked like folding fans.
-He was a heavyweight prizefighter, dark and powerful.
-And right beside him lay a sprinter — a tuna — with a body as sleek and shiny as a silver torpedo.
+Everything about the fish was exaggerated: a huge down-turned mouth, thick lips, crenelated fins that looked like folding fans.
+He was a heavyweight prizefighter, brooding and powerful.
+And right beside him lay a sprinter — a tuna — with a body so sleek and shiny it looked more like a silver torpedo.
 Tuna aren’t bottom feeders and I wondered how they’d caught him.
 (Probably when bringing up the hook.)
 Draped over both of these fish, hanging from the tabernacle beam with a line through its mouth and gills, was a fish they call a peixe fundo (deep fish).
 He was over four feet long and looked like a cross between a sand shark and a catfish, with beige colored skin, beady black eyes, and a rounded snout that was skirted with whiskers.
 This was definitely a bottom feeder.

 The jangadeiros were waiting for my response and I didn’t disappoint them.